 The personality assessment is used to ascertain your suitability to the role of a firefighter based on your personal traits and preferences, by exploring several different behavioural dimensions.
 The personality assessments are designed to assess your suitability against the competencies outlined in the firefighter success profile and your ability to deal with the subsequent demands of the job.

 The following aptitude tests measure your ability to meet the physical standards required to undertake the role of firefighter.
 Applicant assessment is not based on technique however, all assessments must be completed in a safe manner.
-The physical aptitude tests are based on physical tasks expected of firefighters during the course of their duties.
+The physical aptitude tests are based on physical tasks expected of firefighters during their duties.

 The Physical Aptitude Test Training Guide provides useful information on physical preparation to assist with maximising performance during this stage of the recruitment process.